danc256/retropc-cracks/tsr/README.md

 ### Targhan

 I have no idea why this patch is as complicated as it is.
 Likely an artifact of where I hooked the routine.
 The doc check is in the middle of the game, making it extra complicated to debug.

+## PROTO.ASM

+### Crack for Protostar

+One of the few collaborative efforts on a patch.
+Gunship may have been the only other one, but then again I thought I only wrote one trainer.